quachjustin/BlinkChat/client/README.md

-Chat application for businesses to chat via Direct Messages or Group chats.
+Chat application for businesses to send texts via Direct Messages or Group chats.

 Additionally, users are able to send emojis, reactions, gifs, edit and delete messages and more.